jameslnewell/tradie/README.md

     "src": "src/", //the directory where script files are sourced "dest": "dist/", //the directory where bundled scripts are output "bundles": ["index.js"], //the script entry files
-    "libraries": [], //the third-party packages placed into `vendor.js` for long term caching "transforms": [], //the browserify transform
+    "vendor": [], //the third-party packages placed into `vendor.js` for long term caching "loaders": [], //the webpack loaders
-    "plugins": [], //the browserify plugins
+    "plugins": [], //the webpack plugins
     "extensions": [".js"] //the script extensions
   }
 }